smasongarrison/syllabi/MegaSyllabus.md

 It may feel like more work, but it actually isn't.
 This class covers the same content as the face-to-face version.
 I have made every effort to not add to your workload.
 When I have added an assignment in one aspect of the course, I have removed something else from the class.On average, you should except to spend about 9 hours a week on this class.

-### Where can I find more information about technology services or computer resources?
-You can find more information here: https://is.wfu.edu/

 ### I'm having a trouble with a specific problem, can you fix it for me?